Slashdot Asks: Have Smartphones Destroyed a Generation?

 They may be less confident in in-person social interactions, but if that is not what dominates their world when they get to power (20-30 years from now when they are in their 50s and 60s), then it won't matter.
 And if that is not their skill, then it WILL NOT be what dominates their world.
 The "world" is adjusted by each generation to fit their skills and mindset when they take over the reigns.
 Those who do not have the strong electronic communications skills will be the ones kicked to the curb.

-Bubonic plague destroyed a generation (Score:2)
+Bubonic plague destroyed a generation (Score:3)

 Always this way for the first generation...
 (Score:3)